Pitt-Pauly/gatsby-direct/pages/index.md

 ---
 <div style="text-align: center">

-# Web developer & Software engineer
+# Web Developer & Software Engineer
 ### Full stack Developer focusing on Quality Assurance, Back-end, and DevOps processes

 >“I build the foundation for any website as well as reliable, cloud based web services and applications”